MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 - iTwins use 64-bit ids which are hard to do performantly in JavaScript
 - lots of effort wasted porting node.js and debugging+implementing IPC on different platforms

+I'd even be fine with getting _rid_ of ECSQL, and use JavaScript for everything.
+At least that would remove the doubling of maintenance, be consistent, and lessen cognitive overload.

 ### The Transformer sucks

 - the transformer could be 10x faster (I proved this in an existing branch of iTwin)